sopra-fs23-group-12/4Bubbles_Client/README.md

 ## Technologies

 This project is a Node.js application running ReactJS with JavaScript.\
-Server-Client communications are handled with REST API and Socket.io with the [Netty-Socketio](https://github.com/mrniko/netty-socketio) library for the java server.
+Server-Client communications are handled with REST API and Socket.io with the [Netty-Socketio](https://github.com/mrniko/netty-socketio) library for the server.

 ## High-level Components